Visibility-Aware Language Aggregation for Open-Vocabulary Segmentation in 3D Gaussian Splatting: Abstract

 \section{Abstract}

 Recently, distilling open-vocabulary language features from 2D images into 3D Gaussians has attracted significant attention.
-Although existing methods achieve impressive language-based interactions of 3D scenes, we observe two fundamental issues: background Gaussians contributing negligibly to a rendered pixel get the same feature as the dominant foreground ones, and multi-view inconsistencies due to view-specific noise in language embeddings.
+Although existing methods achieve impressive language-based interactions with 3D scenes, we observe two fundamental issues: background Gaussians, which contribute negligibly to a rendered pixel, receive the same feature as the dominant foreground ones, and multi-view inconsistencies due to view-specific noise in language embeddings.
 We introduce Visibility-Aware Language Aggregation (VALA), a lightweight yet effective method that computes marginal contributions for each ray and applies a visibility-aware gate to retain only visible Gaussians.
 Moreover, we propose a streaming weighted geometric median in cosine space to merge noisy multi-view features.
 Our method yields a robust, view-consistent language feature embedding in a fast and memory-efficient manner.
 VALA improves open-vocabulary localization and segmentation across reference datasets, consistently surpassing existing works.
+The source code is available on \href{https://github.com/changandao/VALA}{VALA}.